mlkr-rbi/developWithDocker-seminar/README.md

 ## Building a Docker Image
 Docker image is the first step to create your fully reproducible environment.
 Basic setup is by using `Dockerfile`.
+   - How to build a safe - use images from renown repositories
+   - How to build reproducible images from dockerfile (use virtual environment)
    - Dockerfile contains procedure/code to build a docker image, minimal dockerfile example
    ```
 FROM python:3.8.18-slim-bullseye